p-chung/kintensity/PAA2019/paa2019_abstract.md

 2. **Validate kin availability estimates**: We will compare the estimates of kin availability derived via our method against kin counts derived from a set of nationally-representative surveys.^[In the United States, for example, large-scale surveys like the _General Social Survey_ and the _Health and Retirement Survey_ contain questions regarding surviving family members.]

+3. **Explain the variation in the KDR vs. TADR relationship**:  We will use country-specific time trends in fertility and mortality to explain the observed over-time variation in the KDR vs. TADR association in those countries.
+In particular, we will attempt to answer the question: under what conditions do we expect KDR and TADR to have a positive (or negative) relationship?

-3. **Build an R package**: To enhance the practical usefulness of our method, we are preparing an R package that will enable researchers to easily implement it to derive expected numbers of kin given data on age-specific rates of fertility and mortality.
+4. **Build an R package**: To enhance the practical usefulness of our method, we are preparing an R package that will enable researchers to easily implement it to derive expected numbers of kin given data on age-specific rates of fertility and mortality.

 ## References